MLDemon: Deployment Monitoring for Machine Learning Systems: PROBLEM FORMULATION

+In the \textbf{estimation problem} we consider the mean absolute error (MAE) for the monitoring risk:

-In the decision problem, we consider a binary version $R_{\text{bin}}$ and a continuous version $R_{\text{hinge}}$ for the monitoring risk:
+In the \textbf{decision problem}, we consider a binary version $R_{\text{bin}}$ and a continuous version $R_{\text{hinge}}$ for the monitoring risk:

-where we note that the summand in Eqn. \eqref{eq:bin_risk} is $1$ if the predicted accuracy $\hat{\mu}_t$ and the true accuracy $\mu_t$ incur different decisions when compared to the threshold $\rho$.
+where $\mathfrak{R}_t = \mathbf{1}\{\mu_t>\rho,\hat{\mu}_t<\rho \} + \mathbf{1}\{\mu_t<\rho,\hat{\mu}_t>\rho \}$ is $1$ if the predicted accuracy $\hat{\mu}_t$ and the true accuracy $\mu_t$ incur different decisions when compared to the threshold $\rho$.
 We use $R$ to denote the monitoring risk in general when there is no need to distinguish between the risk functions.
-Therefore, the combined loss Lagrangian \cite{luenberger1984linear} can be written as: $ \mathcal{L} = cQ + R, $ where $c$ indicates the cost per label query and controls the trade-off between the two types of loss.
+Therefore, the combined loss Lagrangian \citep{luenberger1984linear} can be written as: $ \mathcal{L} = cQ + R, $ where $c$ indicates the cost per label query and controls the trade-off between the two types of loss.
 This Lagrangian implicitly amortizes the query costs and monitoring risks over time.
 Our goal is to design a policy to minimize the expectation of this amortized loss: $\mathbb{E}_P[\mathcal{L}]$.